promise/readme/README.md

 ❌ Closed PR #1 in countr/website
 🗣 Commented on #1 in countr/website
 ✨ Pushed 1 commit to biaw/kai-bot
-✨ Pushed 1 commit to biaw/kai-bot
-✨ Pushed 1 commit to biaw/kai-bot
-✨ Pushed 1 commit to biaw/kai-bot
-✨ Pushed 1 commit to biaw/.github
-✨ Pushed 1 commit to countr/website
-🗣 Commented on #5 in countr/website
-✨ Pushed 2 commits to countr/website
 ```

 ## Repositories I maintain